ondrejmokry/InpaintingAutoregressive/README.md

 # InpaintingAutoregressive

-This is the accompanying repository for the article *On the Use of Autoregressive Methods for Audio Inpainting* authored by Ondřej Mokrý and Pavel Rajmic, submitted to EUSIPCO 2024.
+This is the accompanying repository for the article *On the Use of Autoregressive Methods for Audio Inpainting* authored by Ondřej Mokrý and Pavel Rajmic, submitted to ICASSP 2025.

 > The paper presents an evaluation of popular audio inpainting methods based on autoregressive modelling, namely, extrapolation-based and Janssen methods.
 A novel variant of the Janssen method suitable for gap inpainting is also proposed.
 The main differences between the particular popular approaches are pointed out, and a mid-scale computational experiment is presented.
 The results demonstrate the importance of the choice of the AR model estimator and the suitability of the new gap-wise Janssen method.